These Tasty Recipes Will Take Your Hot Chocolate to the Next Level

 Pumpkin-Spiced Hot Chocolate

 “As soon as there is a hint of fall in the air, I think of pumpkins and my mother.
 She served pumpkin pie with real hot chocolate.
 This recipe brings those two amazing scents, and her, back to life for me.
-To turn your hot chocolate into creamy pumpkin mocha, stir 2 teaspoons of instant coffee into the hot chocolate before adding whipped cream.
-It’s a great way to warm up after some chilly trick-or-treating!” —J. Morand, Maitland, Ontario
+To turn your hot chocolate into creamy pumpkin mocha, stir 2 teaspoons of instant coffee into the hot chocolate before adding whipped cream.” —J. Morand, Maitland, Ontario

 Get the recipe for Pumpkin-Spiced Hot Chocolate.